briangonzalez/cabi-gem/README.md

 ### Usage

-Assuming your `cabi-cache` folder has the following structure:
+Assuming your `cabi-data` folder has the following structure:

     .
     ├── info.yml